International Harvester 1066

+General

-The International Harvester 1066 is a farm tractor that was made by International Harvester from 1971 to 1976.
+The International Harvester Farmall 1066 is a farm tractor that was made by International Harvester from 1971 to 1976.
 The 1066 has a six-cylinder diesel engine and about 105 drawbar and 125 PTO horsepower.
 The 1066 is significant for its popularity, with over 50,000 units having been built in its six-year run.
+There were two variations of the 1066, those being the more standard turbocharged 1066, and the Hydrostatic transmission options, both detailed by their respective hood decals.
+The hydrostatic version is described to have had greatly less power than the more standard turbo variation 1066.